-Even if you are not a regular reader of National Geographic, you may want to pick up a copy of the December, 2015 issue.
+Back in December of 2015 National Geographic featured an amazing title.
 Our Mother, Mary, graces the front cover with the title “Mary, The Most Powerful Woman in the World”.
 It’s not often that the secular world bestows such a high title on the humble Mother of God we as Catholics love so deeply.
 What is it about Mary that makes her so powerful?

 I was skeptical when I saw the cover and a bit worried about how the author, Maureen Orth, would portray Mary.
 I’ve read too many articles that misinterpret information and ridicule Catholics for the beliefs that we hold.
 However, this article was respectful, captivating, and informative.
 About a quarter of the way through the article, I couldn’t hold back my tears.
 The stories of the millions that flock to seek healing in places where Mary is said to have appeared are what caused me to become emotional.
 What is it about Mary that draws so many to her?